WorldOfMeow/meow/README.md

 # Features
 * Bi-directional communication between client and server using Netty.
 * Basic server implementation for registering and handling remote procedure calls.
-* Basic example showcasing the usage of Meow RPC.
+* Basic example showcasing the usage of Meow Messaging.

 # Getting Started
 ## Prerequisites